Overview

 The Carey Gabay Fellow is appointed every two years to work in the Governor’s Counsel’s Office.
 The selected Fellow works directly with the Counsel to the Governor and their staff on issues such as violence prevention, economic equality, and community development – policy areas that Gabay championed throughout his career.

-The Carey Gabay Fellow earns a salary of $76,500 per year plus a generous benefits package.
+The Carey Gabay Fellow will earn a competitive salary plus a generous benefits package.
 The Fellow also participates in an educational program along with participants in the Empire State Fellows program throughout the first year of their Fellowship, including bi-weekly evening classes and other career development sessions.

 The successful applicant should be a bar-admitted attorney who, like Gabay, is committed to public service, hails from an economically disadvantaged background, and most importantly, embodies the integrity and kind-heartedness that distinguished Gabay personally.

-The New York State LGBTQ Fellowship was established to support the ongoing efforts in the Office of the Chief Diversity Officer.
-The LGBTQ Fellow is awarded every two years to an individual who has demonstrated a commitment to social justice, a track record of working on LGBTQ equality, civil rights and diversity, equity and inclusion issues, and a strong interest in a career in public service.
+The New York State Marsha P. Johnson, Sylvia Rivera and Edie Windsor LGBTQ+ Fellowship was established to support the ongoing efforts in the Governor’s Office of Diversity and Inclusion to advance diversity, equity, and inclusion across New York State government.
+The fellowship is awarded every two years to an individual who has demonstrated a commitment to social justice, a history of championing LGBTQ+ equality, civil rights, and diversity, equity, and inclusion, and a strong interest in a career in public service.

 Meet the Fellows